 The most you can claim using this method is 5,000 kilometres per car, even if you travelled more.
-No written evidence of expenses is necessary with this method, but you may need to show us how you worked out your work-related kilometres (for example, by producing diary records of work-related trips).
+No written evidence of expenses is necessary with this method, but you need to be able to show how you worked out your work-related kilometres (for example, by producing diary records of work-related trips).

-If you are using the logbook method you must go to ato.gov.au/instructions2016 and read question D1, then go to step 3.
+If you are using the logbook method you must go to ato.gov.au/instructions2017 and read question D1, then go to step 3.